 Okay, so does this chicken meatball recipe use sauce or curry?

 This recipe combines a sauce made of Indian curry spices with chicken meatballs.
 That can be served with rice or pasta.
 Yes.
 PASTA.
 Indian curry sauce on pasta?
 Please judge me after you try this recipe.
 And I hope the recipe police are not after me for going wild, mixing up different cuisines.

-My logic is that as long as something tastes delicious and is healthy, why not try cooking it? (even if it means throwing authenticity out of the kitchen window!)
+My argument is that as long as something tastes delicious and is healthy, why not try cooking it?

 Do you firmly believe that red meat tastes better and is juicier than white meat?
 This recipe is the one that will change your mind forever.
 The baked chicken meatballs not only absorb the flavors of the spices but also moisture from the curry sauce making them juicy.
 The sauce gets its creamy texture from the ground almonds, the only source of (good) fat in this recipe.
 As you can see in the recipe, I’ve used only a tablespoon of coconut and the rest of the job is done by the good guys – the almonds.